Your HSA: A Powerful Retirement Savings Vehicle?

 Who qualifies to make Health Savings Account contributions?

-In order to make contributions into an HSA, you must first meet the following requirements:
+To contribute to an HSA, you must meet these requirements:

-• You have no other health coverage.
-It is still possible to qualify for an HSA even if your spouse has a non-HDHP as long as you aren’t covered under that plan.
+• You have no other disqualifying health coverage.
+You may still qualify if your spouse has a non-HDHP, as long as you aren’t covered under that plan.

 • You aren’t enrolled in Medicare.